pactus-project/docs/content/tutorials/software-verification.md

 ---
-title: How to Verify That Pactus Software Is Safe?
+title: How to Verify Pactus Software Is Safe?
-weight: 9
+weight: 11
 ---

 ## Preface